Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Silence

-Silence is essential not only for those who are performing but also for those who are listening.
+Silence is very important not only for those who are performing, but also for those who are listening.

 Good Fado experience

-For the artists, the silence of the audience is a demonstration of respect and interest, leading them to give their best.
+For the artists, the silence of the audience is a demonstration of respect and interest, and this leads them to give their best.
 On the other hand, the opposite is bothersome and leads to the performance being faked.

 “…If they’re making noise, our job is to pour it out.
 Yes, it’s singing, but not for real…”